 Legal Help from our legal team

-Colorado law provides avenues for grandparents to maintain meaningful relationships with their grandchildren, and understanding these laws is the first step in asserting your rights.
+Colorado law provides avenues for grandparents to maintain meaningful relationships with their grandchildren and intervening for emergency custody when needed.
+Understanding these laws is the first step in asserting your rights.
 The legal team at Petrelli Previtera, LLC Family Law is here to help.
-We understand how complicated the process can be and will guide you through filing and understanding the impact of Maryland’s divorce laws on your case.
-Our attorneys can assist you in negotiating a constructive agreement with your spouse.
+We understand how complicated the process can be and will guide you through filing and understanding the impact of Colorado’s laws on your case.
 For questions or to schedule a consultation, reach out to our legal team at (720) 821-6440 today.